 Launching a Multi-Vendor Marketplace VS D2C Website

-Explore the pros and cons of launching a multi-vendor marketplace versus a D2C website, and learn how to leverage both for your brand's success....
+Explore the pros and cons of launching a multi-vendor marketplace versus a D2C website, and learn about an interesting alternative for your brand's success!

 Examples: Amazon, eBay, Etsy, Airbnb